mabogunje/yorudi/README.md

 was itself modeled on the highly successful [EDICT project](http://www.csse.monash.edu.au/~jwb/edict.html) by Jim Breen.
 The former being a Chinese-English Electronic Dictionary and the latter, a Japanese-English Dictionary.

-### An Introduction to Yoruba
+### An Introduction to Yoruba & The Problem
 Yoruba is the native tongue of the [Yoruba people of West Africa](http://en.wikipedia.org/wiki/Yoruba_people).
-It is tonal (like Chinese), with a romanized writing system for demarcating tones.
-That is to say, like the [Chinese Pinyin](http://en.wikipedia.org/wiki/Pinyin), or [Japanese Romaji](https://en.wikipedia.org/wiki/Romanization_of_Japanese), Yoruba can be represented in Latin script.
+It is tonal (like Chinese), with a romanized writing system for demarcating tone and pronounciation.
+That is to say, like [Chinese Pinyin](http://en.wikipedia.org/wiki/Pinyin), and [Japanese Romaji](https://en.wikipedia.org/wiki/Romanization_of_Japanese), Yoruba can be written entirely within the extended

-In fact, due to colonization, the romanized representation is the only known form of written Yoruba.
-However, a few differences exist:

-#### 1. Different Tones
-There are only **3 tones** in Yoruba, namely:

-   * **Do**: The low tone - represented by a grave accent e.g 'ò'

-   * **Re**: The mid tone - represented by an overline (or not at all) e.g 'õ' or 'o'

-   * **Mi**: The high tone - represented by an acute accent e.g 'ó'

-#### 2. Underdotted Characters
-The Yoruba alphabet features several underdotted letters.
-The underdot is used to indicate a modified pronounciation of the normal sound.
-For example, the letter 'ṣ', is pronounced _'sh'_

-#### 3. Contraction
-Yoruba often uses assimilation and elision to contract words when forming other words, phrases, and sentences.
-These 2 processes are outlined below:
+Latin alphabet.

+That notwithstanding, the construction of words in Yoruba is still fundamentally different from other languages, and it is my belief that because existing databases do not take this into account, they fail to provide an adequate level of detail in their definitions.
+In particular, the way most Yoruba words are made up of other Yoruba words is not taken advantage of.

+#### Contractions in Yoruba
+At its core, Yoruba has very few self-contained words over 4 letters (if any at all).
+All other words, are created through the combination and permutation of the vocabulary: and as such, the direct meaning of any word is little more than the sum of its parts.

+Similarly, the spellings of words are always the result of a merging their components.
+This merging may be done in any of **2 ways**.

 * **Elision** :- This is the deletion of a vowel when joining words